-Before we know it party season will be upon us and the wine will be flowing and Prosecco will be on tap.
-Women worry what the over indulgence will do for their waistline but what about your skin?
+We often worry what the over indulgence will do for our waistline but what about your skin?
 As much as you may not want to hear it, alcohol does absolutely nothing positive for our complexion.
 In fact if you gave it up you can expect amazing things to happen to your skin.

 Alcohol dehydrates both you and your skin and since dry skin is way more prone to wrinkles it makes sense that if you quit drinking your skin can retain it’s moisture better and your plumped up skin cells will make for a smoother complexion.